Discover the truth about home security systems: Do they truly deter crime? Unveiling insights from experts and criminals.

 Wired security cameras don’t normally require plug-ins because they’re hardwired into your existing electrical system.
 Both dome-shaped security cameras and bullet-style security cameras have LED lights that make it possible for them to record in low or no-light settings.

 The difference between the two cameras is the area they’re designed to record.
-Dome-shaped cameras have a wide field of view to record a larger area from side to side.
+Dome-shaped cameras have a wide field of view to pan a larger area from side to side.
 Bullet-style cameras are more adept at video recording at long distances and can help you keep an eye on your entire property.

 Wireless security cameras

 Wireless security cameras tend to be easier to DIY because you don’t have to connect them to your home’s wiring system (though you may still have to plug them into a power outlet).
-Because wire-free security cameras use Wi-Fi internet, they’re sometimes referred to as Wi-Fi cameras or Internet Protocol (IP) cameras.
-Generally, IP cameras use the cloud for video storage.

 There are several types of indoor wireless cameras with different functions.
 For example, baby monitors are a type of Wi-Fi camera.
 Some baby monitors even have functionality that allows them to do things like record the air quality in your baby’s room.